sciapp/gr-documentation/src/julia.rst

    ``dnf install libXt libXrender libXext mesa-libGL qt5-qtbase-gui``
 - openSUSE 42.3 / 15:
    ``zypper install libXt6 libXrender1 libXext6 Mesa-libGL1 libQt5Widgets5``
+- CentOS 6 / Other Linux distributions
+   ``yum install libXt libXrender libXext Mesa-libGL qt-x11``

+   **Note:** The CentOS 6 build is used for other Linux distributions, so you may have to adapt its requirements to your system.

-For information on building the GR runtime yourself, see the `Building the GR Runtime <building.html>`_.
+For information on building the GR runtime yourself, see `Building the GR Runtime <building.html>`_.

 Docker and other headless Linux systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GR does not require X11 for its non-interactive output formats, however GR3 uses GLX for OpenGL context creation, which requires a connection to an X server.
+- GR does not require X11 for its non-interactive output formats, so you will not need the dependencies listed above.
+- GR3 uses GLX for OpenGL context creation, which requires a connection to an X server.
 If you are using a headless sytem, e.g. a Docker container, you can use Xvfb or similar tools to start an X server that can be used by GR3, although it may only provide software rendering.

 Getting Started
 ---------------